Linwood Dunn: Celebrating a Visual Effects Pioneer

 Hollywood, CA 90028

-Academy governor Bill Taylor; Nancy Dunn, daughter of Linwood Dunn; visual effects supervisor Michael Fink; Academy governor Craig Barron; council members Peter Anderson, Jonathan Erland, Don Rogers, Garrett Smith; and Academy president Tom Sherak.
+Academy governor Bill Taylor; Nancy Dunn, daughter of Linwood Dunn; visual effects supervisor Michael Fink; Academy governor Craig Barron; council members Peter W. Anderson, Jonathan Erland, Don Rogers, Garrett Smith; and Academy president Tom Sherak.

 Michael Fink, Jonathan Erland, Craig Barron, Nancy Dunn, Garrett Smith and Bill Taylor.